Quill's Thoughts

 Signal baseline

-In practice, four baseline checks usually separate sturdy systems from noisy ones.
-Does every incoming signal get tagged by source, confidence level and commercial relevance?
-Can an editor see whether the topic has already been covered, updated or rejected?
-Is there a named approver for risky claims?
-Can the team measure turnaround time from signal to publish?
-If two of those answers are no, speed is probably performative.
+I’d start with four checks.
+Can every incoming signal be tagged by source, confidence and relevance?
+Can someone see whether the topic, claim or angle has already been covered?
+Is there a named approver for regulated, legal or reputation-sensitive material?
+Can the team measure turnaround time from brief to publish?
+If two of those are missing, the workflow is not scaled; it is merely coping.

 What is shifting